-Nothing in this Agreement shall deny or restrict any right guaranteed to a teacher-under applicable laws or regulations.
-The rights of either party or of a teacher to any benefit shall be determined solely by the terms of the Collective Bargaining Agreement in effect at the time such benefit is claimed.
-It being expressly intended that the parties shall have the unrestricted right to delete, add, or modify any provision of this Agreement in any subsequent Agreement and any benefit in this Agreement shall be subject and subordinate to any such subsequent change.
+Nothing in this Agreement shall deny or restrict any right guaranteed to a teacher under applicable laws or regulations.
+The rights of either party or of a teacher to any benefit shall be determined solely by the terms of the Agreement in effect at the time such benefit is claimed.
+The parties shall have the unrestricted right to delete, add, or modify any provision of this Agreement in any subsequent Agreement and any benefit in this Agreement shall be subject and subordinate to any such subsequent

-1. This Agreement shall constitute the full and complete commitments between both parties and may be altered, changed, added to, deleted from or modified only through the voluntary, mutual consent of both parties in a written and signed amendment to this Agreement.
+This Agreement shall constitute the full and complete commitments between both parties and may be altered, changed, added to, deleted from, or modified only through the voluntary, mutual consent of both parties in a written and signed amendment to this Agreement.